Edward N. Bell executed

 Interview with Edward N. Bell

-Daily staff writer Garren Shipley interviewed Edward N. Bell by telephone.
+Daily staff writer Garren Shipley interviewed Edward N. Bell by telephone recently.
 Read the story here.
 The following are clips from that interview:

 Archive of stories in the Edward N. Bell case

 WINCHESTER -- After nearly a decade of struggle, it's over.
 Edward N. Bell was put to death on Thursday night for the murder of Winchester police Sgt.
 Ricky L. Timbrook.
 But for some, the execution isn't the end, but just another chapter in a very long and very sad story.

 JARRATT -- He resisted until the last moment, but death came quickly and quietly.